MockVerse

 |---|---|

-| Institution Profile | Institution name, organization type, tenant ID, and contact email. |
+| Institution Profile | Institution name, organization type, account reference, and contact email. |

 | My Profile | Name, designation, account status, and review status. |